minamijoyo/tfmigrate/README.md

 - `TFMIGRATE_LOG`: A log level.
 Valid values are `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR`.
 Default to `INFO`.
 - `TFMIGRATE_EXEC_PATH`: A string how terraform command is executed.
 Default to `terraform`.
 It's intended to inject a wrapper command such as direnv. e.g.) `direnv exec . terraform`.
 To use OpenTofu, set this to `tofu`.
+- `TFMIGRATE_CONFIG`: A path to the tfmigrate configuration file.
+Default to `.tfmigrate.hcl`.

 Some history storage implementations may read additional cloud provider-specific environment variables.
 For details, refer to a configuration file section for storage block described below.

 ### Configuration file

 You can customize the behavior by setting a configuration file.
 The path of configuration file defaults to `.tfmigrate.hcl`.
-You can change it with command line flag `--config`.
+You can change it with command line flag `--config` or `TFMIGRATE_CONFIG` environment variable.

 The syntax of configuration file is as follows: